 The Drill Parts You Need to Know

 If you don’t know that much about the drill you’re using, before changing any parts or maintenance your drill you must know about the drill machine every part.
 But don’t worry.
 Every power drill has basically the same components.
-Here are the parts you should know about.

 These are all the most important parts of your power drill.
 Now that you know what they’re called, it’s time to get down and dirty into how to change drill bits!